 Catholic Education Week Awards

-Adult Volunteer of the Year
+Student Volunteer of the Year Award (Elementary & Secondary)

 The Adult Volunteer of the Year Award will recognize an individual who has provided exemplary volunteer services to a school or worksite to those students/staff of that site.

-Contribution to Catholic Education
+Katharine Award Nomination Form Contribution to Catholic Education Award

 The Contribution to Catholic Education Award is to be broadly interpreted to include voluntary work for the Board, academic achievement, work excellence and long service.

-Contribution to Catholic Education Award Nomination FormExcellence in Supporting Catholic Education Award - CUPE, Support Staff Association and Senior Managers
+Contribution to Catholic Education Award Nomination FormExcellence in Supporting Catholic Education - CUPE, Support Staff Association and Senior Managers